rubenlagus/TelegramBots/TelegramBots.wiki/abilities/Simple-Example.md

 }
 ```

-If you're in doubt that you're missing some code, the full code example can be inspected [Here]()
+If you're in doubt that you're missing some code, the full code example can be inspected [here](https://github.com/addo37/ExampleBots/tree/master/src/main/java/org/telegram/examplebots).
 ## Testing Your Bot
 Go ahead and "/hello" to your bot.
 It should respond back with "Hello World!".